mgsosna/t-tests_vs_ANOVA/README.md

 ### 3.2 Changing number of observations and groups
 What if we change the number of observations or the number of groups?
 On one hand, increasing the number of comparisons should increase the t-test false positive rate.
 But what if we have more data per group?
 If we have a better picture of the parent population each sample comes from, will the t-test get better at recognizing that the samples are coming from the same place?

 To answer these questions, we can run set ranges on `n_obs` and `n_groups`, then run `false_pos` on each combination of the number of groups and observations per group.
 This will let us know the relative contribution of making more comparisons versus having more data per group.
-When we do this, we get the heat map below.
+When we do this, we get the heat maps below.

 ![](https://i.imgur.com/2WEeQxj.png)